Skip to content

 (v) Taxation system should be strengthened to check tax evasion.

-(vi) A reasonable ceiling should be fixed on salaries and perquisites of upper level company officials.
+(vi) A reasonable ceiling should be fixed on salaries and perquisites of upper-level company officials.

-(vii) The government departments should be initiated to reduce the wasteful expenditure.(BCom Savings and Investments in India Notes Study Material)
+(vii) The government departments should be initiated to reduce wasteful expenditure.

 CONCEPT OF INVESTMENT

-Investment refers to a part of capital which is being used for the generation of further income.
-It includes (i) Buying stocks and shares of companies, (ii) Buying new machines, new factory, new plant, infrastructure etc. It is notable that, the first type of investment is called financial investment because it leads to transfer of ownership only and that impacts is zero on employment.
-On the other hand, second type of investment is called real investment because it leads to an increase in income, output and Employment.
+Investment refers to a part of the capital that is being used for the generation of further income.
+It includes (i) Buying stocks and shares of companies, (ii) Buying new machines, new factories, new plants, infrastructure, etc. It is notable that, the first type of investment is called financial investment because it leads to transfer of ownership only, and that impact is zero on employment.

 SIGNIFICANCE OF INVESTMENT